Frequently Asked Questions (FAQ)

 In principle, everyone can have access to the data, however, due to limited resources, or association's policy therefore is to grant free access only to research institutions, aviation authorities, governmental organizations, and other non-profit organizations.
 We further preserve the right to control this access and in particular, to refuse access if we think the application is for example not ethical.
 You can apply for access by contacting us and giving us a brief description of how you will use the data and what data you need.
 If you are from an eligible institution, please use an affiliated email address!
 Please note that in any case, you need an account for our platform to get access to the data.
 We usually subtract the data of interest from the dataset and provide only fixed dumps.
 Access to the full dataset is currently only supported via an Impala shell and can be used to calculate statistics or perform direct searches with small result sets.

 Is there a live API?
+Can I use it for my application?

 I used OpenSky data for my research.
 Can I publish the results?